Wondering what to see in Genoa? Check out this detailed itinerary that uncovers all the beauties of the Ligurian capital in four wonderful days!

-Remember that Genoa sits right at the centre of the beautiful Italian Riviera and can be used as a base to explore the seaside towns of the Riviera di Ponente, like Varazze and Laigueglia, and those along the Riviera di Levante like Camogli and Cinque Terre.
+Remember that Genoa sits right at the center of the beautiful Italian Riviera and can be used as a base to explore the seaside towns of the Riviera di Ponente, like Varazze and Laigueglia, and those along the Riviera di Levante like Camogli and Cinque Terre.

 Where to eat in Genoa

-Food in Genoa is delicious and varied, with traditional dishes including fragrant focaccia, pasta with creamy pesto sauce, savoury herb pies, and farinata, the local chickpea pancake.
+Food in Genoa is delicious and varied, with traditional dishes including fragrant focaccia, pasta with creamy pesto sauce, savory herb pies, and farinata, the local chickpea pancake.
 Here are a few places to eat in Genoa that I noted down after my visit: